shashankparchure/Cube-vs-Zombies-CVZ-/README.md

 7. Randomly spawning treasures with claimable loot.

 8. Allows Room Change, when the player reaches a certain amount of points.

+9. Shake Screen Feature that triggers when an enemy comes dangerously close to the player.